-- Once your gap year request is approved, you are committed to attending Tulane after your deferral period, and cannot apply for admission to any other school.
-While you do not have to reapply for admission to Tulane, you will have to submit an updated FAFSA and CSS Profile to be considered for need-based financial aid for the incoming year after your deferral period.
+- If your gap year request is approved, you are committed to attending Tulane after your deferral period, and you cannot apply for admission to any other school.
+While you do not have to reapply for admission to Tulane, you will have to submit an updated FAFSA and CSS Profile to be considered for federal and institutional need-based financial aid for the incoming year after your deferral period.
 If you were offered a merit scholarship when you were admitted to Tulane previously, you will be offered the same merit award provided that you remain in good academic and disciplinary standing with the university during your deferral period.